rweigel/stats/python.md

 ## Arrays

-The general-purpose data structure in NumPy is the '''ndarray''' (as in N-dimensional array).
+The general-purpose data structure in NumPy is the `ndarray` (as in N-dimensional array).
 It is an analog to the Python list.

 Whereas a list can contain values with different data types, a NumPy ndarray can only contain values with a single data type.